TITLE 14

 (2) An exit interview is conducted where the student and the student’s parent or legal guardian have been advised that withdrawal from school shall likely reduce the student’s future earning potential and increase the student’s likelihood of being unemployed in the future.
 During the exit interview, the student who is withdrawing from school shall be given information that has been prepared and supplied by the Department regarding the detrimental impacts and effects of early withdrawal from school, along with any available information about training and employment opportunities.
 The school and the student and the student’s parent or legal guardian shall also evaluate any available support services, interventions or programs that might assist the student in remaining enrolled until graduation.
 A school is required to make 3 good faith attempts to contact a student’s parent or legal guardian to schedule an exit interview pursuant to this paragraph.

 (j) A pupil’s absence from school for a mental or behavioral health reason is a necessary and an excused absence.
-Each school district and charter school shall determine the maximum number of excused absences allowable under this section.
+Each school district and charter school shall determine the maximum number of excused absences allowable under this subsection.

 (2) A student may not be penalized for an excused absence for the mental or behavioral health of the student and must be given the opportunity to make up any schoolwork missed during such excused absence.